 1. In January 2022, amendments to the Regulations Governing the Acquisition and Disposal of Assets by Public Companies were announced, stipulating that the trading of major related parties at a public company must be approved by a shareholders’ meeting

-(1) Originally company law in Taiwan did not stipulate that the transactions of major related parties must be approved by a shareholders’ meeting.
+(1) Originally Company Law in Taiwan did not stipulate that the transactions of major related parties must be approved by a shareholders’ meeting.
 In order to enhance management of related parties at public companies and guarantee the right of minority shareholders to express an opinion on transactions by companies and related parties and after referencing the regulations in such important international capital markets as Singapore and Hong Kong where transactions by major interested parties have to be first approved by shareholders’ meetings, on January 28, 2022 the Financial Supervisory Commission (FSC) revised Paragraph 5, Article 15 of the Regulations Governing the Acquisition and Disposal of Assets by Public Companies.
 This sought to avoid public companies using subsidiaries of non-local public companies to engage in major related party transactions.
 As a result, a provision was added stipulating that where a transaction is valued at 10% or more of the total assets of a public company, the acquisition and disposal of assets by said public company, a subsidiary of one of its non-local public companies or related parties, the company is required to submit relevant information to a shareholders’ meeting and receive approval before proceeding with the transaction.

 (2) Regulations Governing the Acquisition and Disposal of Assets by Public Companies: https://db.lawbank.com.tw/Eng/FLAW/FLAWDAT0201.aspx?lsid=FL021987